The Bankrate promise

 Savings accounts aren’t quite paying annual percentage yields (APYs) like they were earlier in 2019.

-The top savings accounts listed on Bankrate yield at least 1.7 percent APY or higher.
+The top high-yield savings accounts listed on Bankrate yield at least 1.7 percent APY or higher.
 Meanwhile, the average interest rate on variable-rate credit cards is about 17.37 percent, according to Bankrate data.

 Pay off credit card debt first, and make paying off other debt a priority as well.
 Follow Bankrate’s tips for paying off credit card debt.